UPHL-BioNGS/Cecret/README.md

 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
 ```

+Sometimes sequencing fails, so there are parameters for how many non-ambiguous bases a fasta needs in order to get incorporated into the final file.
+This can be set with `params.gisaid_threshold` (Default is '`params.gisaid_threshold = 25000`') and params.genbank_threshold (Default is '`params.genbank_threshold = 15000`').

 ### Turning off unneeded processes
 It came to my attention that some processes (like bcftools) do not work consistently.
 Also, they might take longer than wanted and might not even be needed for the end user.
 Here's the processes that can be turned off with their default values:
 ```